xiaolei-lab/SIMER/README.md

 }
 ```

-## Replicated simulation
+## Simulation of multiple populations
 **[back to top](#contents)**

-Replicated simulation can be realized by "for" in **R** and **replication**.
+Simulation of multiple populations can be realized by "for" in **R** and **replication**.
 Random seed of simulation is random in every replication and random seed of map is fixed.
 In every replication, you can set your own random seed of simulation and random seed of map by **seed.geno**| and **seed.map** respectively.

 ```r
 # random-mating